anirbansarkar/StoreRoutineProject/README.md

 4. The database will consist of 10 products,employees and a store manager.

-5. 4 tables are to be created.
+5. 6 tables are to be created.
 The details of each table are as follows:
-	- Table 1: To store the username, password and role
+	i.
+Table 1(login_table): To store the username, password and role -> Attributes: username, password, role
-	- Table 2: To store the product id and the quantity of the product present in the shelves
+	ii.
+Table 2(shelf): To store the product id and the quantity of the product present in the shelves -> Attributes: pid, quantity
-	- Table 3: To store the product id and the threshold quantity of the product required
+	iii.
+Table 3(threshold): To store the product id and the threshold quantity of the product required -> Attributes: pid, quantity
+	iv.
+Table 4(ordered): To store the product id and the quantity ordered by the manager -> Attributes: pid, quantity
-	- Table 4: To store the product id and the quantity present in the warehouse
+	v.
+Table 5(warehouse) : To store the product id and the quantity present in the warehouse -> Attributes: pid, quantity
+	v.
+Table 6(dailyroutine): To store the day and routines assigned to the employee,i.e. gap scan and gapfill -> Attributes: day, gapscan, gapfill.
+	Once the gap fill routine task has been scheduled to the employee the ordered quantity will add up to the shelf and be deducted from the warehouse.

 ```